Skip to Main Content

 • Since application deadlines vary by school, creating a timeline of key dates can help you stay on top of your apps.

-The college application process has a lot of moving parts, and it's easy to feel overwhelmed as you're writing essays, requesting letters of recommendation and taking standardized tests.
-Fortunately, you can navigate the process with more confidence and less stress by starting early and familiarizing yourself with the application process.
+The college application process has a lot of moving parts, and it's easy to feel overwhelmed as you're writing essays, requesting letters of recommendation, and taking standardized tests.
+Fortunately, you can navigate the process more confidently and stress less by starting early and familiarizing yourself with the application process.

 Use this guide to meet your deadlines and join over 17 million students enrolling in college in the fall.
 Here's a closer look at how to apply, including a college application checklist and what happens after you send off your applications.